LorexGitHub/rag-embedding-experiment/README.md

-Benchmark how different embedding models affect retrieval-augmented generation (RAG) output quality. coming soon: add llm to output actual answers with the info run on cloud using terraform (hetzner)
+Benchmark how different embedding models affect retrieval-augmented generation (RAG) output quality. coming soon: add/test llm to output actual answers with the info run on cloud using terraform (hetzner)

 ### The Problem